A million ways to save in your pocket.

-The Centrelink Master Program was set up in 1997 by the Department of Human Services.
-Centrelink is responsible for managing and delivering Australian government.
+Centrelink is responsible for managing and delivering payments and services on behalf of the Australian government.
 Traditionally, this has included the unemployed, carers, parents, students and apprentices, as well as help for First Nation peoples, people with disabilities, injuries or sickness and those with cultural/language barriers to overcome.

 The scope of who is eligible for Centrelink and what is being provided has been expanded in the wake of coronavirus.